x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 ### Configure the default authentication policy

 The default authentication policy is assigned to all users who don't already have a specific policy assigned to them.
-Note that the authentication policies assigned to users take precedence to the default policy.
+Note that the authentication policies assigned to users take precedence over the default policy.
 To configure the default authentication policy for the organization, use this syntax:

 ```
 Set-OrganizationConfig -DefaultAuthenticationPolicy <PolicyIdentity>